 In a joint physical custody arrangement, the children live with each parent roughly an equal amount of time.
 This rarely works out to an exact 50-50 arrangement.
 Parents' work schedules and the children's own social calendars and schooling needs must be accommodated so joint physical custody often works out to more of a 60-40 or 65-35 kind of schedule.
 Joint custody works best when divorced parents remain amicable and can work together to manage the logistics of moving the kids back and forth from one home to the next so the children -- particularly younger ones -- don't end up feeling displaced or confused.

 Legal custody is something else entirely.
 When most parents say they have "joint" custody, they're referring to legal custody -- the right to make major decisions on behalf of their children.
 This might include what schools they attend, when your daughter is old enough to begin dating, or what medical care is necessary.
 Courts are increasingly leaning toward joint legal custody arrangements so both parents have a say on these issues.

 You can have joint legal custody without joint physical custody.
 The kids might live with your ex most of the time, but important decisions won't be made without your input.
 Likewise, you might share joint physical custody but your ex has sole legal custody because your schedule or responsibilities might not allow you to contribute to decisions in an emergency.

 "Sole" custody is a phrase that often means the kids live with the only parent, and that parent has the only right to make decisions on their behalf.
 It's actually somewhat rare in this day and age.
 Absent issues of abuse or drug or alcohol addiction, courts generally want both parents to maintain an active role in their children's lives.

-If you have any questions concerning child custody, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation with an experienced NJ child custody attorney.
+If you have any questions concerning child custody, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation with an experienced NJ child custody attorney.